dpiparo/root-macrobench/README.md

 These packages need to provide two submodules, `preparation` and `benchmark`, each providing a method: `run`.

-A useful tool to run a benchmark, print to screen the runtime and save a file with the result of the benchmark in the work directory is the `utils.runBenchmarking.runBenchmark` function.
+A useful tool to run a benchmark, print to screen the runtime and save a file with the result of the benchmark in the work directory is the `utils.Benchmarking.runBenchmark` function.
 In order to get a logger for your messages, use the function
 `utils.log.getLogger`.

 Don't forget to add the benchmark name (aka the directory name) to the list of directories in the `run.py` driver script.